scottieboyzhang/cse15l-lab-reports/lab-report-1-week-2.md

 ## 1. Download the Visual Studio Code

-Here is the link to download the VScode: https://code.visualstudio.com/
+Here is the link to download the VScode:[VScode Downloading](https://code.visualstudio.com/)
 ![Image](window.png)
 <br><br>
 After downloading the VScode, you could see the window, then you are done with the first step!